 Houston Texas is not what you’d call a touristic hotspot in the United States.
-Chances are high that you´ll find other cities that can claim that title… however that in no way means there is nothing to see in Houston, this is still a city with many awesome things to see and do… even if it’s not on many people’s radar.
+Chances are high that youll find other cities that can claim that title.
+However, that in no way means there is nothing to see in Houston.
+This is still a city with many awesome things to see and do and there are plenty of great places to take photos!

 So… what is there to see in Houston?
 You might ask.
 Well, on this article I´ll give you two days and a half worth of things to see and do so that you can spend a nice weekend and discover at least some of the many things to do in a city that sometimes goes unnoticed by many travelers.